Darkhorse03111/Darkhorse03111/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?lines=Full%20stack%20developer;8%2B%20years%20of%20experience;Always%20learning%20new%20tech&font=Pacifico&center=true&width=650&height=120&color=58a6ff&vCenter=true&size=45%22"></a>
 </p>

-A highly skilled full-stack developer with 8+ years of experience in Web development, 3+ years of experience in BlockChain.
+A highly skilled developer with 8+ years of experience in Web development, 3+ years of experience in BlockChain.

 > Planning, designing, development, testing, deployment, maintenance with the highest quality and lowest cost in the shortest time possible.
 My passion is creating things that users will love, and engaging with people to improve their products - BEST or nothing. <br/>
 > I love always to study new technology, especially is blockchain.